Astronatural/movie-list/INSTRUCTIONS.md

 This should show:

-- an input field (for the movie title)
+X - an input field (for the movie title)
-- an input field (for the movie poster image URL))
+X - an input field (for the movie poster image URL))
-- a textarea (for the movie description)
+X - a textarea (for the movie description)
-- a dropdown (for the genres)
+X - a dropdown (for the genres)

 The Add Movie page should have the buttons:

-- `Cancel` button, which should bring the user to the Home/List Page
-- `Save` button, which should update the title and description in the database and bring the user to the Home/List Page (which now has the new movie)
+X - `Cancel` button, which should bring the user to the Home/List Page X - `Save` button, which should update the title and description in the database and bring the user to the Home/List Page (which now has the new movie)

 X **Base functionality does not require being able to select more than one genre for a new movie**